yimingtang/TYMActivityIndicatorView/README.markdown

 # TYMActivityIndicatorView

 A simple activity indicator view.
 It uses Core Animation to handle all the animation related stuffs.
-The APIs are much like those in `UIActivityIndicatorView`.
-Besides, TYMActivityIndicatorView offers a `setProgress:` method by invoking which you can change the progress (rotation angle).
-You may even be able to change the indicator appearance with images.

 TYMActivityIndicatorView is tested on iOS 7 and requires ARC.
 Released under the MIT license.

+## Features

+* Rather simple APIs which are muck like those in `UIActivityIndicatorView`.
+* You're able to customize the appearance with images.
+* You may set the progress (rotation angle).

-# Installation
+## Installation

 Simply add the files in the `TYMActivityIndicatorView` directory to your project.

-# Example
+## Example

 ![Screenshot](https://raw2.github.com/krafttuc/TYMActivityIndicatorView/master/Screenshot.png)